 Due to the Coronavirus pandemic, there have been complaints that Canada’s spousal sponsorship processing times are taking too long.
 However, there are other options and steps you can take to see your spouse sooner than the time it takes for this to process.

 Factors That Affect the Spouse Visa Processing Time 2024

 The IRCC can vary the processing times for spouse visas depending on the applicant’s country of residence.
 You can use an IRCC tool that will help you find out your spousal sponsorship processing time: http://www.cic.gc.ca/english/information/times/

 2. Completeness of Application

-It is always important to make sure that your application is absolutely complete with every document and response to what the IRCC is asking for.
-This is why hiring an immigration lawyer for a spouse visa applications is typically very beneficial to avoid delays and denial.
+It is always important to make sure that your application is complete with every document and response to what the IRCC is asking for.
+This is why hiring an immigration lawyer for a spouse visa application is typically very beneficial to avoid delays and denial.

 3. Number of Applications

-Your spouse visa application may be processed much faster or much slower than expected all depending on how many applications Canada has received.
-If they have received fewer lately then your application may be processed faster than the average 12 month processing time.
+Your spouse’s visa application may be processed much faster or much slower than expected depending on how many applications Canada has received.
+If they have received fewer lately then your application may be processed faster than the average 12-month processing time.

 Inland Sponsorship vs Outland Sponsorship